Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/session-based-messaging-api.markdown

 Lease Renewal Manager provides a systematic lease renewal and management framework and is used by Event Session for managing the notification registration leases.
 Leases are managed in an automatic manner without any application intervention.
 More information regarding Lease Renewal Manager can be found at the [Leases - Automatic Expiration] section.

 To allow a remote client using an Event Session to continue and receive notifications in case the space cluster was completely shutdown and restarted, you should use the `LeaseListener` and re-create the Event Session in case its lease renewal failed (i.e. `LeaseListener.notify()` been called).
-The Event Session *must enable* the `autoRenew` property to instruct GigaSpaces to construct a `Lease Renewal Manager` and have the associated `LeaseListener` implementation to be invoked.
+The Event Session *must enable* the `autoRenew` property to instruct XAP to construct a `Lease Renewal Manager` and have the associated `LeaseListener` implementation to be invoked.

 With this approach we assume the space will be available is some point to acknowledge the registration and continue and send notifications for the matching events back to the client.